WaelOGC/OGC-NewFinity-Palstform/docs/glossary.md

 ## T

-### Token
+### OGCFinity

-The OGC utility token used for rewards and platform interactions.
+OGCFinity is the utility token used for rewards and platform interactions within the OGC NewFinity Ecosystem.
+It operates in two phases:

+- **Phase 1: OGCFinity – Genesis Token (Polygon, ERC-20, Fixed Supply)**: Fixed supply of 500,000,000 OGCFinity on Polygon that will never increase.

+- **Phase 2: OGCFinity – Native Ecosystem Token (OGC Chain, Governance-Based Supply)**: Future version operating on the OGC NewFinity blockchain with governance-based supply adjustments (only on OGC Chain).

+A secure 1:1 migration bridge will enable optional conversion from Genesis to Native tokens once the OGC Chain launches.

 ### Transaction Processor